-Sample Unit Plan Session Standards Time Preparation and Materials 1 ET 1.3.2 SS 4.3.1 SS 5.2.1 45 minutes □ Computer connected to LCD projector □ Digital tool for organizing ideas □ Computers or devices for student use Brainstorm Optional ☐ Internet access, if using an online tool ☐ Document camera ☐ Interactive whiteboard 2 Student Research ET 1.3.2 SS 5.2.2 SS 5.4.2 + additional time for student research □ Computer connected to LCD projector □ Tool for recording information or a Research Log □ Digital sources for students to use, for example, selected search engines or Web sites, podcasts, collections, video clips.
+Sample Unit Plan Session Standards Time Preparation and Materials 1 ET 1.3.2 SS 1.1.2 SS 1.2.2 45 minutes □ Computer connected to LCD projector □ Digital tool for organizing ideas □ Computers or devices for student use Brainstorm Optional ☐ Internet access, if using an online tool ☐ Document camera ☐ Interactive whiteboard 2 Student Research ET 1.3.2 SS 5.4.2 45 minutes + additional time for student research □ Computer connected to LCD projector □ Tool for recording information or a Research Log □ Digital sources for students to use, for example, selected search engines or Web sites, podcasts, collections, video clips.
 (Be sure that the Web site(s) you want to use will be accessible for students.
-If blocked, contact your district's technology department or select other sources.) □ Internet access □ Computers or devices for student use Optional ☐ Document camera ☐ Interactive whiteboard 3 Organize Information ET 1.3.2 45 minutes □ Computer connected to LCD projector □ Digital tool for organizing ideas □ Computers or devices for student use Optional □ Internet access, if using an online tool □ Document camera 4 Discussion SS 4.3.1 SS 5.4.1 45 minutes Optional ☐ Digital camera to record the discussion ☐ Microphone and speaker ☐ Skype or other interactive communication resource ☐ Class Web site to post photos, videos, and other materials that document the discussion 5 Summative Assessment All 3 (or more) 30 minute sessions □ Tools to construct a final paper, or create and publish a presentation □ Internet access □ Computers or devices for student use Optional □ Computer connected to LCD projector, if students will be presenting □ Document camera
+If blocked, contact your district's technology department or select other sources.) □ Internet access □ Computers or devices for student use Optional ☐ Document camera ☐ Interactive whiteboard 3 Organize Information ET 1.3.2 45 minutes □ Computer connected to LCD projector □ Digital tool for organizing ideas □ Computers or devices for student use Optional □ Internet access, if using an online tool □ Document camera 4 Discussion SS 1.1.2 SS 1.2.2 45 minutes Optional ☐ Digital camera to record the discussion ☐ Microphone and speaker ☐ Skype or other interactive communication resource ☐ Class Web site to post photos, videos, and other materials that document the discussion 5 Summative Assessment All 3 (or more) 30 minute sessions □ Tools to construct a final paper, or create and publish a presentation □ Internet access □ Computers or devices for student use Optional □ Computer connected to LCD projector, if students will be presenting □ Document camera